wp-plugins/footer-putter/readme.txt

 == Upgrade Notice ==

-= 1.4.1 =
+= 1.5 =
-* Optional - Reinstate support for PHP 5.2
+* Optional - Changes to Return To Top Link and Footer CSS to improve support for HTML5 sites.

 == Links ==